 This course introduces deductive reasoning proofs and develops properties of triangles, polygons, and circles.
-Students must have completed course 0302 (Algebra I - 8th grade) with an 80% or better or proficient on the Algebra Keystone.
+Students must have completed course 0302 (Algebra I - 8th grade) or 0312 (Algebra 1).
 (Students who are not proficient on the Keystone exam will complete online Algebra remediation before retaking the Algebra Keystone.)